Source Print Discuss

 New Account Detection

 To determine if an account is new and hasn’t sent any transactions yet, we can check if its public key is indexed.
-If the public key is not indexed, it indicates that the account is sending a transaction for the first time, and the account creation fee should be applied.
+If the public key is not indexed, it indicates that the account is sending a transaction for the first time.

 Withdraw fee